 Let’s take a closer look at these three types of anemia in more detail.

 In microcytic anemia, red blood cells are smaller than they should be.
-This happens because your red blood cells don’t have enough hemoglobin — a protein in red blood cells that helps carry oxygen through your bloodstream and throughout your body.
+This happens because your red blood cells don’t have enough hemoglobin, a protein in red blood cells that helps carry oxygen through your bloodstream and throughout your body.

-The types of conditions that can cause microcytic anemia include:
+Types of conditions that can cause microcytic anemia include:

 • Iron-deficiency anemia: Iron-deficiency anemia is the most common cause of microcytic anemia, and it happens when your body doesn’t have sufficient iron to make hemoglobin.
 Without enough hemoglobin, your red blood cells have a harder time delivering oxygen throughout your body.
 As a result, you may feel tired and out of breath.
-Common causes of iron-deficiency anemia include:
+Common causes of iron deficiency anemia include:

 • Sideroblastic anemia: In sideroblastic anemia, your bone marrow is unable to make enough healthy red blood cells.
 Depending on the cause, sideroblastic anemia can be microcytic (red blood cells are too small) or macrocytic (red blood cells are too large).
 You can be born with this condition, or it may develop due to certain medications or exposure to some types of toxins and chemicals.